 Collage of sketches in folded A4 format - produced throughout the project.

-Site model, used as a canvas, combined with light projections (click image to see a video example).
+Site model, used as a canvas, combined with light projections.
+See the project here.

 Based on John C. Mankins research of the minimum viable colony size, each hexagon can sustain the lives of 40 inhabitants.
 This means that the city can expand by 40 people each step - new living carrés can be added as is necessary.
 On earth the stuff of city life emerges in the streets, therefore one of the key attributes of this system, is to catalyze exciting streets.
 By seeing the hexagon as a street joint, and rotating this simple geometry, a total of 27 new street types emerge from a single hexagonal plan.

 Visualization of the city, based on photographs from our expedition to the Wadi Rum Desert of Jordan.